I am currently an Instructor (research faculty) at the

 and Attention Longitudinal Meditation (CALM) study)

-The first results from this study were published in the journal Frontiers in Human Neuroscience (full article) and have received press coverage in the Boston Globe, the Huffington Post, the Harvard Gazette, the Epoch Times, the Philippine Star, the French magazine Science&Vie, and others, and were featured as an NIH Research Spotlight.
+Our first results were published in the journal Frontiers in Human Neuroscience (full article) and have received press coverage in the Boston Globe, the Huffington Post, the Harvard Gazette, the Epoch Times, the Philippine Star, the French magazine Science&Vie, and others, and were featured as an NIH Research Spotlight.

 increases compassion.
 Our results were published in the journal Psychological Science (preprint) and have been featured in the New York Times and on WBUR.